-She is the author of the poetry collections White, winner of the Mid-List Press > First Series Award for Poetry and a Greenwall Fund grant from The Academy of > American Poets, and Exclusions & Limitations (MadHat Press, 2018).
-Her poems > have been taught, set to music, and published in numerous places including > Harper’s, The New Republic, Poetry, The Kenyon Review, The Writer’s Almanac, > Poetry Daily, The Yale Review and American Poetry: The Next Generation.
-She is > the recipient of a Billee Murray Denny Award, a W.K.
-Rose Fellowship, and > Pushcart Prize nominations, among other honors.
+As a poet, she is the author of White, winner of the Mid-List Press First Series Award for Poetry and a Greenwall Award from The Academy of American Poets; and Exclusions & Limitations (Plume Editions/MadHat Press).
+Her poems are published, reprinted and broadcast in numerous places, including Poetry, Harper’s, The New Republic, The Kenyon Review, The Writer’s Almanac, Poetry Daily, The Southern Review, Yale Review, Plume, The Georgia Review, BBC Radio 4and American Poetry: The Next Generation (to name just a few), and have garnered awards and Pushcart Prize nominations.
+Her poem “Moths” (included in White) has been widely shared and reprinted and is set to music by composer Robert Paterson.
+Jennifer’s other poetry honors include a Billee Murray Denny Award and the W.K.
+Rose Fellowship.

 Jennifer has worked in publishing and nonprofit literary arts, first at The Academy of American Poets and later as Program Director of the National Writer’s Voice/YMC National Writer’s Voice.
 She and her family live just outside New York City.